What is an Interview Session for a German Student Visa?

 - Where will you stay in Germany?

 Answer: Let them know which your accommodation type is.
-Different ways of accommodation are practiced by international students in Germany which includes: private accommodation, student residence hall, youth hostels, shared room (flatshare), or other means.
+Different ways of accommodation are practised by international students in Germany which includes: private accommodation, student residence hall, youth hostels, shared room (flatshare), or other means.
 If you have already found your long-term place of stay in Germany provide the needed address, while if you don’t and expecting to search for your permanent place of stay when in Germany, show the hostel/hotel reservation document with the address included.

 Relationships with people living in Germany/Europe